jeremyczhen/fdbus/jni/test/README.txt

-take MyFdbusMessageEncoder.java as example to support your own serializer/deserializer
+take FdbusProtoBuilder.java as example to support your own serializer/deserializer